-In January 2021, the BCUC announced that a Generic Cost of Capital Proceeding (the "GCOC Proceeding") was being initiated, including a review of the deemed common equity component of total capital structure and the allowed ROE on common equity for regulated utilities in BC.
+In January 2021, the BCUC announced that a GCOC Proceeding was being initiated, including a review of the deemed common equity component of total capital structure and the allowed ROE on common equity for regulated utilities in BC.
 The BCUC has determined the GCOC Proceeding will move forward in two stages.
-The first stage will address the allowed return on equity and deemed equity component of capital structure for FBC and FEI and the effective date for any change, whether re-establishment of a formulaic ROE automatic adjustment mechanism is warranted and if so, what it would look like and when it would take effect, and the criteria or other triggers for a future cost of capital proceeding.
+The first stage will address the allowed ROE and deemed equity component of capital structure for FBC and FEI and the effective date for any change, whether re-establishment of a formulaic ROE automatic adjustment mechanism is warranted and if so, what it would look like and when it would take effect, and the criteria or other triggers for a future cost of capital proceeding.
 Other utilities will be reviewed in Stage 2.
 The BCUC has also determined it will address deferral account financing costs after the completion of both Stages 1 and 2.
-FBC and FEI submitted evidence in support of their respective cost of capital as part of Stage 1 of the GCOC Proceeding on January 31, 2022 and the review process for that evidence is underway.
+During 2022, as part of Stage 1 of the GCOC Proceeding, FBC and FEI submitted evidence in support of their respective cost of capital, after which a regulatory review process took place which included various forms of evidence, an oral hearing, and a final argument, which was filed in December 2022.
+The final stages of argument were completed in February 2023.
+A decision from the BCUC is expected by mid-2023.